jnewton25/Portfolio/README.md

 # Justin Newton's Portfolio

-This project was built with React and FullPage.js.
+This project was built with React, Bootstrap, and MUI.